5 Best Plug and Play Hot Tubs in 2023 – Reviews & Top Picks

 There are two different types of controls: analog and digital.
 Digital tends to be easier to use but is often only found on more expensive units.
-Analog—basically just an adjustment dial, is slightly less intuitive, but still serviceable if you are on a restrictive budget.
+Analog is basically just an adjustment dial, which is slightly less intuitive, but still serviceable if you are on a restrictive budget.

 And of course, you can always allocate more for the purchase if you want something high-end.

 The power rating of your pump is rated in horsepower.
-Most units we saw today came in at around 1 horsepower, though several were higher.
-This factor determines how powerfully the water, bubbles and jets are circulated.
+Most units we saw today came in at around one horsepower, though several were higher.
+This factor determines how powerfully the water, bubbles, and jets are circulated.
 The more power you have, the more you will feel the tub.

 However, keep in mind that powerful pumps use more energy.
 Hot tubs already add a significant amount of money to your monthly bills, so you may want to opt for something that is eco-friendly.